By Wendy Stoltz / Last Modified On January 22, 2023

 Microwave

-If you don't have an Instant Pot, you can always steam broccoli in the microwave.
-All you need to do is to cut the broccoli florets into smaller pieces and put them in a microwave-safe bowl with just a little bit of water in the bottom of the bow.
-Then place a lid or a plate upside down on top of the bowl and make sure that the steam can vent through a small hole into the microwave.
+You can always steam broccoli in the microwave if you don't have an Instant Pot.
+All you need to do is cut the broccoli florets into smaller pieces and put them in a microwave-safe bowl with just a little water in the bottom of the bow.
+Then place a lid or a plate upside down on top of the bowl and ensure the steam can vent through a small hole into the microwave.
 Cook for about 2 minutes and check on broccoli because microwaves can vary in cooking time.

 Stove-Top

-Similar to steaming broccoli in the microwave, you can use the same steamer basket instead of a pot with a lid.
+You can use the same steamer basket instead of a pot with a lid in the microwave, like steaming broccoli.

 What to serve with Instant Pot Steamed Broccoli